Working in Mexico?

 - The taxation system is rather complicated, including both businesses and individuals.
 When it comes to wages and the amount of annual leave, they both tend to be quite low.

-Working in Mexico may bring many challenges, the actual job search being the first among them.
-Mexico has an unemployment rate of 4.5%, and unskilled workers in particular have a hard time finding a job.
+Working in Mexico brings with it many challenges, first among them the actual job search.
+In the last quarter of 2015, Mexico had an unemployment rate of 4.2%, and unskilled workers in particular have a hard time finding jobs.
 However, there is no reason for you to give up on your dream.
 Certain professions are on the rise, and skilled expat professionals are always welcome.

-Sectors such as logistics and transportation as well as infrastructure and the service industry are going through a major growth period at the moment.
-Therefore you should look into these fields of employment if you plan on working outside of a traditional expat assignment.
+The logistics and transportation sectors as well as infrastructure and the service industry are going through major growth periods at the moment.
+So, if Mexico’s major industries are of no interest to you, looking into these might be a good idea.